viraja1/liquid_asset_platform/README.md

 ## Why consider Liquid Asset Platform?
-* Liquid Asset Platform is powered using Liquid Sidechain
+* Liquid Asset Platform is powered using Liquid Sidechain.
-* Liquid sidechain is built from the secure Bitcoin codebase
+* Liquid sidechain is built from the secure Bitcoin codebase.
 * Transaction privacy is maintained with the concept of Confidential Assets.
   Only the participants in the transaction can view the asset amount and asset type.
-* Transaction finality in 2 minutes
+* Transaction finality in 2 minutes.
-* Single Platform to handle entire asset lifecycle for all assets
+* Single Platform to handle entire asset lifecycle for all assets.

 ## Getting started
 1) Clone Repo